Iced Earth: Formation and early years (1984–1989)

-The central figure of Iced Earth is, and has been, guitarist Jon Schaffer, who formed the band on January 20, 1985, in Tampa, Florida.
+The central figure of Iced Earth is guitarist Jon Schaffer, who formed the band on January 20, 1985, in Tampa, Florida.
 Schaffer's original vision for the band started under the moniker "The Rose" in 1984.

-The group was very short-lived, after which Schaffer formed a band called Purgatory, which would eventually change its name to Iced Earth.
-Line-up changes were common within the band, with Schaffer staying as the only constant member.
+The group was short-lived, after which Schaffer formed a band called Purgatory.
 The group recorded a demo in 1985, titled Psychotic Dreams.
 In 1988, Purgatory changed its name to Iced Earth.
-According to Schaffer, a friend of his, who died in a motorcycle accident prior to Schaffer moving to Florida was responsible for the name.
-In 1989, Iced Earth recorded another demo called Enter the Realm, with the line-up of Gene Adam on vocals, Randall Shawver on lead guitar, Dave Abell on bass, Greg Seymour on drums and Schaffer on rhythm guitar and vocals.
+According to Schaffer, a friend of his who died in a motorcycle accident prior to Schaffer moving to Florida was responsible for the name.
+In 1989, Iced Earth recorded another demo called Enter the Realm, with the lineup of Gene Adam on vocals, Randall Shawver on lead guitar, Dave Abell on bass, Greg Seymour on drums and Schaffer on rhythm guitar and vocals.
 All of the songs on Enter the Realm would later appear on the band's debut album, with the exception of "Nightmares" and the title track.